 In determining the level of 2020 cash incentives earned, we calculated the NEOs' respective target cash incentive amounts (which, for our CEO, was set approximately at the median of the Peer Group) and applied the Company performance multiplier based on the Company's achievement of 2020 objectives; and, for the three NEOs who also have a personal performance component, we applied a personal performance multiplier.
-For the three NEOs with a personal performance component had a 40% weighting and the Company performance component had a 60% weighting.
-In addition, in each case where this calculation would have resulted in an NEO earning a cash incentive Bonus Plan, the 2020 cash incentive was capped at such maximum amount.
+For the three NEOs with a personal performance component, the personal performance component had a 40% weighting and the Company performance component had a 60% weighting.
+In addition, in each case where this calculation would have resulted in an NEO earning a cash incentive in excess of the maximum amount previously allocated to such executive by the Compensation Committee in March 2020 under our Cash Incentive Bonus Plan, the 2020 cash incentive was capped at such maximum amount.
 See "Compensation Dashboard-Additional Compensation Information-Annual Cash Incentives."

-Based on the achievement of corporate goals (discussed above) and individual goals (discussed in the subsection "Compensation Dashboard- Additional Compensation Information-Annual Cash Incentives") in the past year, our NEOs earned the followed cash incentives in 2020:
+Based on the achievement of corporate goals (discussed above) and individual goals (discussed in the subsection "Compensation Dashboard-Additional Compensation Information-Annual Cash Incentives") in the past year, our NEOs earned the followed cash incentives in 2020: